What is courier insurance?

 Whether you carry goods via bike, car or van we work with a panel of insurance brokers that specialise in courier insurance.

 The trick to finding a great deal is to shop around, but this can be time consuming; all that hassle getting multiple quotes, filling out forms and finding the best insurance firms to speak with – who has time for that?

 Quote Goat helps by working with a panel of courier insurance providers.
 Just fill out our short form and we’ll do the work for you.
-Sit back and relax whilst brokers compete over each other for your business.
+Sit back and relax whilst insurance providers compete for your business.

 Do I need special insurance to be a courier?

-With the rise of online shopping and the gig economy, it seems like there has never been a better time to become a delivery driver.
+With the rise of online shopping and the gig economy, it seems like there has never been a better time to become a courier.
 But you may be wondering what types of cover are required.
 Below we look at some potential covers that can be included in your policy.
 However, do not be concerned if you are unsure as to what cover you need to include – you’ll discuss this with an expert when you arrange your insurance.

 Goods in transit insurance

-Although optional, you should consider goods in transit insurance to cover the items you are delivering on your customer’s behalf.
-Otherwise you will be out of pocket in the unlikely event packages are damaged or stolen.
+Although optional, you may consider goods in transit insurance to cover the items you are delivering on your customer’s behalf.
+Otherwise you could be out of pocket in the unlikely event packages are damaged or stolen.

 Public liability insurance